LibreHardwareMonitor/LibreHardwareMonitor/README.md

 - Network cards

 ## Where can I download it?
 You can download the latest release [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/releases).

-Or using the WinGet package manager with:
+You can also install it using WinGet:

 ```
-winget install -e --id LibreHardwareMonitor.LibreHardwareMonitor
+winget install LibreHardwareMonitor.LibreHardwareMonitor
 ```

 ### Nightly builds